Arizona vs. Purdue College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Arizona Performance Insights

-- The Wildcats average 94 points per game (second in college basketball) while giving up 63.9 per contest (35th in college basketball).
-They have a +241 scoring differential overall and outscore opponents by 30.1 points per game.
+- The Wildcats have a +241 scoring differential, topping opponents by 30.1 points per game.
+They're putting up 94.0 points per game to rank first in college basketball and are allowing 63.9 per contest to rank 34th in college basketball.

-- Arizona wins the rebound battle by 17.7 boards on average.
-It collects 46.1 rebounds per game, which ranks second in college basketball, while its opponents pull down 28.4 per outing.
+- Arizona prevails in the rebound battle by an average of 17.7 boards.
+It is collecting 46.1 rebounds per game (second in college basketball) compared to its opponents' 28.4 per outing.

-- The Wildcats' 110.7 points per 100 possessions on offense rank sixth in college basketball, and the 75.2 points they allow per 100 possessions rank fourth in college basketball.
+- The Wildcats average 110.7 points per 100 possessions on offense (fifth in college basketball), and give up 75.2 points per 100 possessions (fourth in college basketball).

-- Arizona has committed two fewer turnovers per game than its opponents, averaging 12.6 (241st in college basketball action) while forcing 14.6 (49th in college basketball).
+- Arizona has committed 2.0 fewer turnovers per game than its opponents, averaging 12.6 (242nd in college basketball action) while forcing 14.6 (48th in college basketball).

 Purdue Performance Insights

-- The Boilermakers put up 85.6 points per game (20th in college basketball) while allowing 69.1 per outing (135th in college basketball).
-They have a +165 scoring differential and outscore opponents by 16.5 points per game.
+- The Boilermakers are outscoring opponents by 16.5 points per game, with a +165 scoring differential overall.
+They put up 85.6 points per game (21st in college basketball) and give up 69.1 per outing (128th in college basketball).

-- Purdue comes out on top in the rebound battle by an average of 11.2 boards.
-It pulls down 42 rebounds per game (26th in college basketball) compared to its opponents' 30.8.
+- Purdue prevails in the rebound battle by an average of 11.2 boards.
+It collects 42.0 rebounds per game (27th in college basketball) compared to its opponents' 30.8.

-- Purdue connects on 8.3 three-pointers per game (110th in college basketball), while its opponents have made 8.2 on average.
+- Purdue knocks down 8.3 three-pointers per game (111th in college basketball), while its opponents have made 8.2 on average.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.